OmegaPhil/kvirc-highlight-management-script/README.md

 Installation
 ============

-To load the script into KVIrc (which then persists until you uninstall) and run its startup alias, first enable disable 'User friendly command-line mode' (it prevents the parse command from working):
+To load the script into KVIrc (which then persists until you uninstall) and run its startup alias, first disable 'User friendly command-line mode' (it prevents the parse command from working):

 In a KVIrc console window, look at the bottom right - on the far right of the text entry widget, you'll see an arrow button.
 Press to expand, then press the 3rd button from the left - normal KVS command mode is now active, and the parse command below works: